 Demonstration of leadership and service that has advanced the specialty as a whole.
 This can be in the form of extensive volunteerism, advancement of scope of practice, patient advocacy and legislative and regulatory issues.
 Service to medicine, including ASTRO and other societies may be considered but in the context of the total application.

 Only ASTRO Fellows may nominate a candidate for fellowship in ASTRO.
 Letters in support of nominations must come from the following subset of Society members: past or present members of ASTRO’s Board of Directors, ASTRO Gold Medalists, ASTRO Fellows, and former or current departmental chairs.
 Emeritus members, except Gold Medalists, are not eligible to nominate or support.
 In order to be considered, each nominee must have a letter of nomination and three letters of support.
 Additionally, each nominee must submit the Fellow application and the required background documentation, including their CV.
 Applications without all supporting documentation will be rejected.
-Only one letter of support may come from a business partner of the candidate.
+Only one of the four nominator/supporters may be in practice with the applicant.
 Self-nominations will not be considered.
 Applicants are strongly encouraged to submit their application together with the supporting documentation electronically.
 ASTRO will not be responsible for following up with those listed on the application as providing supporting materials.
 It will be the applicant's responsibility to make sure that all materials arrive by the deadline.